 Registration: Timeline and Process

-Wednesday, April 24th: Registration is open to current Kollel families, families who filled out the interest form, and waitlisted families.
+Wednesday, April 15th: Registration open to currently enrolled families, waitlisted families, and families who filled out the kindergarten pre-registration form.

-Wednesday, May 8th: Registration is open to all interested families (participation in the program is contingent on membership at NSP; please see below).
+Wednesday, April 29th: Registration open to all interested families (participation in the program is contingent on membership at NSP; please see below)

 Participation in the program is contingent on membership at NSP.
 You can learn more about membership and join here or speak with a leader of NSP’s membership team by emailing membership@newsynagogueproject.org.